March 28, 2011 § 1 Comment

-By chance, a group of volunteers encountered a young boy whose parents were killed in the tsunami.
+By chance, a group of volunteers met a young boy whose parents were killed in the tsunami.
 His father was on his way to pick him up from school when the tsunami hit.
 The young boy personally witnessed his dad’s car being slowly swept away by the killer wave, but was unable to do anything about it.
-He had not heard from either of his parents since.
+He had not heard from his parents since.

-For someone who had probably lost both parents in the tsunami, the young boy appeared incredibly calm though sadness was clearly visible.
+For someone who had lost both parents to the tsunami, the young boy appeared incredibly calm though sadness was clearly visible in eyes.
 He was asked by the volunteers if he had anything to eat; he politely answered “no”.
 Hearing this, a kind person gave him some food to eat.
 After thanking the person, the young boy immediately went to the nearby shelter and gave the food to the aid workers there.
 He then went to the back of the line, awaiting his turn to receive a share.

 Even in such a dire circumstance, this unfortunate boy demonstrated courage and unselfishness.
 This is the essence of the Japanese culture, and is something to be admired.
 More stories in the coming days.

 Japan was hit by a massive earthquake and tsunami over the weekend.
 Hearing this news makes me a little sad, as I have always had a special connection with the Japanese culture and people.
 In fact, I have written extensively about the country here in this blog and elsewhere.
 Although it may seem gloomy for Japan at the moment, I have no doubt that the country will recover from this.
 It should be noted that there have not been even a single report of LOOTING or ANARCHY since the incident.
 This is in total contrast to what occurred following other recent disasters like the Haiti Earthquake and even Katrina.
 This shows us that the Japanese are strong and proud people who will rise up from the ashes to rebuild their country.
 Pray for Japan.